 10. Ease of Attachment

-Not all clips are easy to put onto your belt.
-I've even seen some at gun shows I couldn't figure out how to use!
+- Not all holster clips are easy to put onto your belt.

 Choosing the Best IWB/OWB Holster